People in communities threatened by natural disasters might have to consider moving, minister says | CBC News

 The provinces and territories have their own expropriation laws.

-Anneke Smit, a professor at the University of Windsor's faculty of law, said expropriation generally is a "last ditch" measure which shouldn't be used lightly — especially to relocate entire communities.
+Anneke Smit, a professor at the University of Windsor's faculty of law and director of its Centre for Cities, said expropriation generally is a "last ditch" measure which shouldn't be used lightly — especially to relocate entire communities.

 "The impacts of that are obviously very extreme, and not just [the] economic but really the social fabric of communities is often destroyed by doing those things," Smit said.